CBergane/Battleship/README.md

 7. Select the project that was relevant for the project.
 8. Go to the settings tab.
 9. Select the buildpack.
-10. Select Python, save changes.
+10. Select Python, and save changes.
-11. Select NodeJs, save changes.
+11. Select NodeJs, and save changes.
 12. Make sure that Python is first and not NodeJs.
 13. Add a config var.
 The key will be "Port" and the value is "8000".
 13. Navigate to the deploy tab.